Cardinal Hayes Home For Children

 How does Cardinal Hayes Home For Children spend its money?

 Cardinal Hayes Home For Children directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Cardinal Hayes Home For Children tax-deductible?